John David Washington Brings Clarity To Thirsty Twitter Thanks To ‘Tenet’ Trailer

 “Wait….are they fine???”

 This could be John David Washington‘s fate considering the many thirsty Twitter users who peeped his Tenet trailer on Thursday.
-Outside of Washington starring in the film, I can’t tell you anything about what the movie’s about.
+Outside of Washington starring in the film, I can’t tell you anything about the movie.

 Is it about time travel?
 Possibly.